wenxichen/claude-computer-use-macos-tool-use/README.md

 > 8. Click on Customize to customize the allowed websites
 > 9. Click Done

+## Use Juji Chatbot to provide context

+You can use Juji Chatbot to provide context to the Computer Use model.
+You can do this by setting the `CHATBOT_LINK` environment variable.
+You will need to have an account on https://juji.io/ and create and deploy a chatbot.

 ## Installation and Setup

 1. **Clone the repository:**